 If you and your date are staying in, set the mood with a can of Plush or Nude cider from Lake City, Georgia’s North 2 South Cider Works.
 Disclaimer: We’re pretty sure this is only a good idea if you and your boo have similar senses of humor!
 Nude is this cidery’s straightforward all-apple cider, and Plush is its smooth, dry rosé, with hibiscus and lime.
 Both are fermented dry, with plenty of local-fruit flavor.

 Instead of a bouquet of flowers (which are totally out of season in most parts of the country right now anyway) try a floral, herbal cider!
-Diner Brew Co., one of the rare breweries that also makes very good cider, makes Herbalist’s Cider.
-Infused with local lavender and coriander, which keep the aromatics in balance with juicy New York State apples (so good, it won a silver medal at GLINTCAP in 2019), you won’t have that unfortunate “Am I drinking body wash?” experience that sometimes happens with other floral beverages.
-Find Diner Brew Co.’s products at its tasting room in New Rochelle, New York, or at retailers in the surrounding area.
+One of the best-selling offerings from City Orchard, also from Texas, is its Lavender Royale, made with a blend of culinary apples, steeped with lavender from the Texas Hill Country and balanced with local honey.
+Though it is fresh and botanical, you won’t have that unfortunate “Am I drinking body wash?” experience that sometimes happens with other floral beverages.
+Find City Orchard’s products at its tasting room in Houston or shop online.

 Planning to destroy a box of chocolates with your BFF?
-Pair all of those super-rich bon-bons with a fresh, fruity cider, like Stem Cider‘s Rose Cider.
-This off-dry cider is made with Colorado red wine for a light, balanced supper with enough tannic structure to stand up to dark chocolate, milk chocolate and caramel, alike.
+Pair all of those super-rich bon-bons with a fresh, fruity cider, like Stem Cider‘s Raspberry Cider.
+This dry cider is a juicy, balanced sipper with enough tartness to stand up to dark chocolate, milk chocolate and caramel, alike.

 Ciders made from red-fleshed apples are practically meant for this narrow color-schemed holiday.
-Snowdrift Cider Co.‘s Red Cider, which comes in a fancy Champagne-esque bottle channels the loving feelings with a beautiful hue and complex profile of bright acidity and juicy fruit flavors.
+Snowdrift Cider Co.‘s Red Cider, which comes in a cute 500-ml. bottle channels the loving feelings with a beautiful hue and complex profile of bright acidity and juicy fruit flavors.
 Tasting notes include: cranberries, watermelon, rhubarb and strawberries (all the red things!), with soft toffee tones on the finish.

 If you can get your hands on anything from Fable Farm Fermentory, we highly suggest you do!
 The quiet elegance and complex flavors of its ciders and wines are perfect for a special occasion.
 If you have a few to choose from, try Fluxion, a sparkling apple wine made from the merging of multiple vintages of cider aged in an assortment of wood barrels.
 This dry, refreshing cider was made in the traditional method, with maple syrup used to start a secondary fermentation in bottle.
 According to Fable Farm, “Fluxion is defined as ‘the act of flowing; the matter that flows.'”
 Isn’t that what we’re all hoping for when it comes to love?
 Shop online, head to its tasting room in Barnard, Vermont, or peruse one of Fable Farm’s stockists, which are mostly in Vermont, but a few other places, as well.

-This brand-new release from Philly’s Hale & True Cider Co., Goldberry, has Galentine’s written all over it.
-The pink-and-blue colors and River Daughter portrait on the can, plus the strawberry and lemon flavor combo (bright, fruity, and off-dry) — this is the one to crack for living room dance parties, preferably with a very Robyn-heavy playlist cued up.
+Stareyes is a fun, collaborative release from Philly’s Hale & True Cider Co. along with Forin Cafe and Paratodo Co., a local clothing brand.
+This co-fermentation of apples and ube with raspberry blossom honey and butterfly pea powder, has Galentine’s written all over it.
+The charming purple color, plus the retro-inspired can makes this is the one to crack for living room dance parties, preferably with a very Robyn-heavy playlist cued up.

 If it is pink cider that you’re after, and you want a large-format bottle for your cozy dinner in or out, one of the best of the bunch is Scarlett from Ethic Ciders.
 This seasonal cider release is a blend of dry farmed heirloom apples (57% Gravenstein, 38% Johnathan and 5% Northern Spy) from its orchard in Sebastopol, CA, with local, organic blackberries and raspberries picked at peak ripeness.
 The name is a tribute to the cider makers’ young niece, Scarlett, who they say is, “beautiful, playful and wildly charismatic.”
 Effervescent and dry, with a lush berry finish, it’s a really pretty, really delicious cider.
 Shop online or use Ethic’s cider finder to locate a shop near you that carries its ciders (California only).